stmorse/stmorse.github.io/_posts/2019-06-05-Momentum-vs-Acceleration.md

 So if gradient descent approximates the path of a massless particle moving down a hillside, gradient descent with *momentum* approximates a large heavy ball rolling down hill.

 (And in fact, it's often referred to as Polyak's "heavy ball method".)

+I believe what [Su et al.'s paper](https://arxiv.org/pdf/1503.01243.pdf) does is show that you can use this same framework to get to the AGD scheme, if you select the damping (friction) coefficient exactly correctly at each iteration, but I haven't worked through this.

+### Parting thoughts

+This post hasn't touched on the application of these gradient descent modifications to the **stochastic** setting, i.e. stochastic gradient descent (SGD).
+My understanding is, although momentum can in general be counterproductive in the final stages of convergence when our gradient is noisy, it can, for example, be extremely useful in the early, transient, or exploratory phase.
+See: the Sutskever paper, and I've also been working through this paper by [Mandt et al.](https://arxiv.org/abs/1704.04289), and this recent one by [Zeyuan Allen-Zhu](http://jmlr.csail.mit.edu/papers/volume18/16-410/16-410.pdf) (who also wrote a paper on AGD as a linear coupling of GD and Mirror Descent, [see here](http://people.csail.mit.edu/zeyuan/topics/linear-coupling.htm)).

 I hope this post has been interesting and/or useful to you.
 I'll end with posting the code for the experiment.
 [Feedback always welcome](https://twitter.com/thestevemo).